Mayor and City Council

 For the convenience of all citizens, copies of meeting agendas are posted on the bulletin board outside the main door of City Hall and on the City’s website in the Agenda Center.
 At City Council meetings, a copy of the agenda will be available for citizens prior to the start of the meeting.

 Please remember to mute phones and other devices before entering the Council Chambers.
 If you need to have a conversation with someone, please step outside in order to avoid disrupting the meeting or preventing others from being able to hear the proceedings.

-Please review the "Appearing Before the Council" webpage for information on citizen participation at City Council meetings.
+Please review the "Appearing Before the Council" web page for information on citizen participation at City Council meetings.
 There is a specific time set aside for Public Comment during Regular City Council meetings, when citizens may address the Council.
-If you wish to speak during a City Council meeting, you must sign up on the Request to Speak form available at each meeting, PRIOR to the start of the meeting.
-In order to maintain order, and out of respect for everyone in attendance, citizens are not allowed to speak openly (other than during Public Comment or Public Hearings when recognized), to speak out of turn, or to interrupt the Mayor, Council Members, staff, or other speakers during a City Council meeting unless called upon by the presiding officer - typically the Mayor.
+If you wish to speak during a City Council meeting, you must sign up on the Sign-In sheet available at each meeting, PRIOR to the start of the meeting.
+In order to maintain order, and out of respect for everyone in attendance, citizens are not allowed to speak openly, to speak out of turn, or to interrupt the Mayor, Council Members, staff, or other speakers during a City Council meeting unless called upon by the presiding officer - typically the Mayor.
 We welcome and encourage citizens to attend and participate at City Council meetings; however, any disruptions will result in the offending party being removed from the Council Chambers.
 If you sign up to speak prior to the start of the meeting, you will have an equal opportunity to be heard.

-If you have any questions about City Council meetings, please contact the City Secretary, Kerri Craig, at firstname.lastname@example.org or 830-598-9943.
+If you have any questions about City Council meetings, please contact the City Secretary, Kerri Craig, by email or 830-598-9943.